"One need never be lonely in the great outdoors. There is satisfying companionship to be found among forest folk when we are worthy."One need never be

 "A childhood has another quality which we really should never surrender.
 It clings to no yesterdays."

-Tippy Canoe and Canada Too‚ pg.
+A Tippy Canoe and Canada Too‚ pg.
 166A childhood has another

 "Why don't we fight the thing that causes the trouble and not one another?
 Why don't we fight hatred and fear, selfishness, greed, all the things that destroy human happiness.
 Slightly modified, only removed who was talking and the between comments."

 Seven Secrets of Somewhere Lake‚ pg.
 95Why don't we fight